 At Fostering People, we do one thing and we do it exceptionally well - fostering.
 We focus all our energy on helping people to become excellent foster parents and supporting them to make a real difference to children's lives.
-It's why we're one of only four independent agencies in England to be rated 'Outstanding' by Ofsted across all categories, for the last three inspections.

-We are also rated as 'Excellent' in Scotland by the Care Commission.
+We're rated as 'Excellent' in Scotland by the Care Commission.
 This means that we provide a consistency of quality across the agency.
-We also strive to continuously improve, which is how we have managed to maintain our outstanding results for so many years.
+We also strive to continuously improve.